Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Introduction

 A common misunderstanding is, using a fair representation that does not contain any sensitive information, the predictions will be fair for \emph{all} fairness definitions, rendering our research question trivial.
-The fact is, although fair representation ensures the sensitive attribute is unpredictable \emph{at the population level}, it might still be exploited \emph{in the subpopulations} to produce unfair outcomes.
-For example, using a perfectly fair representation, the downstream predictions can still be maximally unfair w.r.t.
+The fact is, using a perfectly fair representation, the downstream predictions can still be maximally unfair w.r.t.
 DOpp, DR, and DOdds.
+The intuition is, although fair representation ensures the sensitive attribute is unpredictable \emph{at the population level}, it might still be exploited \emph{in the subgroups defined by the target attribute} to produce unfair outcomes.

 The contribution of this work is a better understanding of approximate fair representation.
 We define representation fairness as the unpredictability of sensitive attribute and leverage another discriminativeness assumption that says the target attribute the user tries to predict (which equivalently defines a prediction task) is predictable from the representation.
 We show that, although fair representation might not guarantee fairness for all prediction tasks, it does guarantee (approximately) seven group fairness notions for an important subset of tasks---\emph{the tasks for which the representation is discriminative}.
 Thus, discriminativeness establishes a dichotomy between the prediction tasks whose fairness can be guaranteed, and those that cannot.
-By encouraging fair representation to encode more information about the data, better fairness guarantees can be obtained for a larger class of prediction tasks.
+By encouraging fair representation to summarize more information about the data, better fairness guarantees can be obtained for a larger class of prediction tasks.

 In light of the fairness impossibility results~\cite{chouldechova2017fair,kleinberg2018inherent,barocas-hardt-narayanan}, fair and discriminative representation hits the sweet spot that \emph{approximately} satisfies seven group fairness notions.
-It provides a concrete way to navigate through the inherent incompatibility and answers affirmatively to to the question raised in~\cite{barocas-hardt-narayanan}, which asks whether meaningful trade-off can be achieved when different group fairness notions becomes incompatible.
+It provides a concrete way to navigate through the inherent incompatibility and answers affirmatively to the question raised in~\cite{barocas-hardt-narayanan}, which asks whether meaningful trade-off can be achieved when different group fairness notions become incompatible.